-1. In the Web Client, click the menu icon in the Global Navigation Bar.
+1. In the Web Client, click the Syntellis icon in the Navigation bar.
 From the Area menu, select System Administration.

 NOTE: The System Administration menu item is only available to administrators and to users with special permissions to various features in the system administration area.
 However, any user can access the Table Manager area if they use the direct URL.
 Once a user accesses the Table Manager, what they can see and do is controlled by their security permissions.